peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>bytes</i>
  is null.

 <a id="SetCurrentDate"></a>
 ### SetCurrentDate

     public PeterO.Mail.Message SetCurrentDate();

-Sets this message's Date header field to the current time as its value, with an unspecified time zone offset.This method can be used when the message is considered complete and ready to be generated, for example, using the "Generate()" method.
+ Sets this message's Date header field to the current time as its value, with an unspecified time zone offset.
+This method can be used when the message is considered complete and ready to be generated, for example, using the "Generate()" method.

   <b>Return Value:</b>

 This object.